Moussaka – Cypriot StyleCourse: All Recipes, Food

-Moussaka (the stress is on the last syllable) is a usually a baked lamb and eggplant casserole covered with a thick layer of bechamel sauce and grated cheese that becomes crusty and golden brown when baked.
+Moussaka is a usually a baked lamb and eggplant casserole covered with a thick layer of béchamel sauce and grated cheese that becomes crusty and golden brown when baked.
 It can be made with other ingredients besides lamb and eggplant, using beef, or vegetables such as zucchini or potatoes.
-Moussaka is the best known of all Greek foods.
-They believe that Moussaka was introduced when the Arabs brought the eggplant to what is now modern day Turkey.
+Believed to be introduced to Greece via the Arabs who brought the eggplant to what is now modern day Turkey.
 The Arabs however, especially in Lebanon, think of it as a Greek dish.
-The most delicious Moussaka in my opinion is that created by the Cypriots – which is the recipe I most often use.
+The most delicious version of Moussaka in my opinion is that created by the Cypriots – which is reflected in this recipe.

 2 large Eggplant or zucchini, or a mixture of both (peeled and thinly sliced lengthwise)